 Increase in equity attributable to parent company 9,066 Net assets attributable to NCI (9,397) Proceeds from IPO of 28.13% ownership interest 18,463 e.
 Initial public offering and acquisition transactions in subsidiaries (continued)

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+For The Nine Months Period Ended September 30, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

 i.
 Mitratel (continued)